terrapower/armi/doc/user/user_install.rst

 * `Python <https://www.python.org/downloads/>`_ version 3.6 or later (preferably 64-bit)

-  .. warning:: Python 3.9 was released in October 2020 and some of ARMI's
-      dependencies are non-trivial to build for it at the moment.
-Thus, the installation process of ARMI will be easier if you have Python 3.6 -- Python 3.8 until the dependencies catch up.

   .. admonition:: The right Python command

      Python 2 and Python 3 often co-exist on the same system.
 Whether the